pokeclicker/pokeclicker-wiki/data/Berries/Passho.md

 ### Possible Planting Formations {#planting}

 Passho has a chance of mutating when [[Berries/Chesto]], [[Berries/Oran]], [[Berries/Kelpsy]], and [[Berries/Coba]] are touching an empty plot.
 You can fill your farm in the following way to obtain Passho Berries.
 Purple squares indicate where mutations can occur.
+Use [[Items/Freeze Mulch]] on the Chesto and Oran to avoid having to replant them while waiting for the mutation.
 **WARNING:** When a Passho berry is not surrounded by at least one other berry, there is a chance it may mutate into a [[Berries/Yache]].
-On obtaining your first Passho berry, plant a berry ([[Berries/Kasib]] is a good choice) around it to avoid it unintentionally mutating and then needing to reobtain it.
+On obtaining your first Passho berry, plant a berry (preferably one that lives at least six hours) next to it to avoid unintentionally mutating the Passho and then needing to reobtain it.

 **Base Formation**
 ::: table-mutations